MCMi460/dsi-music/README.md

 # DSi Music
-*Export songs from Spotify or Apple Music to your DSi automatically.*
+*Export songs from Spotify, Apple Music, or YouTube Music to your DSi automatically.*

 ## Running the app
 [Install Python](https://www.python.org/downloads/) and download the required modules by running the following command in the repository's directory: